Spencer-Sch/Calculator_2.0/README.md

 - Divided 'typography' class in 'EquationResultOutput' and 'EquationOutput' into 'typographyMed' and 'typographyBig'.

 - Finished adding/editing media queries in 'EquationResultOutput' and 'EquationOutput'.

+### Day 27

+---

+#### Update #2

+- Added conditional classes to text content in 'HistoryCard' to keep text inside of appropriate boundaries.